themselves with this statement and our site terms.

 Under data protection legislation, you have several rights (depending on the lawful bases for which we use your personal information) regarding the use of your personal data, as follows:

 Right to Withdraw Consent/Object to Direct Marketing - If you agreed to us and third parties contacting you about other products and services during the application process but later decide you no longer wish to receive such communications.
-You can update your contact preferences by contacting member of our team by phone or email.
-[Hyperlink to contact details at the bottom of this doc].
+You can update your contact preferences by contacting member of our team by calling 0208-532-5022 or by clicking here .
 All messages we send to you will also explain how you may withdraw consents you have given.

 Right of Portability - You also have the right for certain data you have provided to Mr Lender with to be provided to you in a structured and commonly used electronic format (for example, a Microsoft Excel File), so that you can move, copy or transfer this data easily to another data controller.
 You may also request to transmit this data directly to another organisation where it is practical for us to do so.